BTDXBIGTOMMYD/Chat_GPT/Prompt Engineering/Suno Music/Suno Music Prompt.md

 ### Next Steps

-* Answer the questions given by the AI in detail, you can change update and malnipulate the data as you go
+* Answer the questions given by the AI in detail, you can change update and manipulate the data as you go
 * Once you are happy with the details that have been provided back to you in Chat, then head over to Suno

 ## Suno